foxx1337/asusmon/README.md

 over the video cable via `dxva2.dll` — but as a single ~200 KB executable with no services, no tray icon and no background processes.

-Primary use case: list and switch **GameVisual** presets from the command line.
+Primary use case: list and switch **GameVisual** presets from the command line, plus brightness, contrast and Shadow Boost.

 ```
 asusmon list
 asusmon set fps
+asusmon set brightness 40
 ```

 ## Hybrid console / GUI